melezhik/git-async-push/git-asyn-push/README.md

 # SYNOPSIS

-Make a asynchronous push to remote git repositories.
+Make an asynchronous push to remote git repositories.

 # INSTALL